Getting started

 .

-You can now choose which database configuration to use from the and override values from the command line:
+You can now choose which database configuration to use and override values from the command line:

 You can have as many config groups as you need.